Covestro has ambitious goals

 As part of the "PUReSmart" research project, Covestro also worked with the two companies Recticel and Redwave to develop an intelligent sorting solution to efficiently separate the different PU foams from post-consumer mattresses.
 The software uses machine-learning algorithms for a proper recognition of the different types of foam, enabling clean material inputs for the subsequent recycling process.
 This is an important step in advancing the circular economy.

-Chemical recycling of for polyurethane mattresses
+Chemical recycling of polyurethane mattresses

 Recycling of plastic waste